Ischaemic Affairs of the Heart

 So we cut down the tree and dragged it, with great difficulty, through the jungle to the top of a cliff.
 Except it wasn't a sheer edge, but rather a 20m rubble slope at 45° to the top of the actual edge, which then had a 50m drop to rocks and the roaring ocean below.
 We had to cautiously venture out onto the top of the slope, dragging the tree behind us, hoping its weight would cause it to slide down and over.
 Except it just sat there.
 So we dragged it a bit more, and then a bit more, until it suddenly started to move.

 To our surprise we found ourselves entangled in its canopy as it slid past.
-The laughter stopped, and we were on our hands and knees scrambling desperately to get a hand/ foot hold on a slope filled with moving branches and leaves and loose rocks, while rapidly sliding with the tree toward the cliff's edge.
+The laughter ceased, and we were on our hands and knees scrambling desperately to get a hand/ foot hold on a slope filled with moving branches and leaves and loose rocks, while rapidly sliding with the tree toward the cliff's edge.
 I remember thinking Not yet!
 Not yet!
 I don't want to die!

 Again, clearly we didn't.
 A few metres short of the edge we managed to dig in enough that the tree plunged over without us.
 After a suitable pause in the bright morning sunshine, we looked at each other and climbed back to safety.